-When granting certificates, the CA is responsible for the certificates meeting the requirements set in this certification practice statement and the certificate policy for temporary certificates.
+When granting certificates, Digital and Population Data Services Agency is responsible for the certificates meeting the requirements set in this certification practice statement and the certificate policy for temporary certificates.
 Any disputes shall be settled according to Finnish law.

 2.5 Fees